hapax/hapax.github.io/assets/teaching.md

 It's hard to imagine (or draw) such an infinitely jittery curve.
 But it's easier if we proceed step-by-step.
+First, let's set $a = 0$ and $b= 1$; we lose nothing by making this choice, since we can always scale and shift our answer to recover the result for an arbitrary interval $[a, b]$.
+Let's start with a trangle-shaped function with a single kink at $x = 1/2$.
+We can apply the MVT to any subinterval to the left of the midpoint, or the right of the midpoint.
+Call this a *good subinterval*.
+Importantly, for this function, good intervals have maximum length $1/2$.

+Our strategy will be to try gradually reducing the maximum length of good subintervals until they disappear altogether!
+For instance, we can introduce kinks at $x = 1/4, 3/4$ so that the maximum length is $1/4$.
+A simple way to do this is to *scale down* the triangle function by a factor of 2, put two copies side by side, and add them to the big triangle, depicted below.
+We label steps in the process by $n$, with $n = 0$ the big triangle with a single kink, and $n = 1$ the sum of big triangle and two smaller triangles.

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt9.png"